 Post-surrender planning for Japan focused on the future role of Japan's emperor.
 Some allies saw Emperor Hirohito as responsible for Japan's military expansion across Asia and the Pacific.
 U.S. diplomat and Japan expert Hugh Borton, who helped draft planning documents for the Allied occupation of Japan, argued that retaining the emperor was the best means of gaining the cooperation of the Japanese people in the reform of their country.

-After the war, Japanese authorities sought simply to amend the Meiji Constitution.
+After the war, Japanese authorities sought simply to amend the 1889 Meiji Constitution.
 But the Allies wanted a far more ambitious change.
-The U.S. State Department was finalizing its occupation plans, as set out in the State-War-Navy Coordinating Committee's document SWNCC 228, and Supreme Commander of the Allied Powers Douglas MacArthur was setting up his headquarters in Tokyo.
-Meanwhile, the Far Eastern Commission–comprising thirteen countries, with veto powers given to the United States, China, Soviet Union, and United Kingdom–was established to oversee Japan's occupation.
-In Tokyo, MacArthur and his staff felt the need to move quickly, as the members of the Far Eastern Commission were beginning to assert their interests in shaping postwar Japan.
+In Washington, the U.S. State Department was finalizing its occupation plans, as outlined in the State-War-Navy Coordinating Committee’s document SWNCC 228.
+In Tokyo, Supreme Commander of the Allied Powers Douglas MacArthur was setting up his headquarters.
+Meanwhile, the Far Eastern Commission—comprising thirteen countries, with veto powers given to the United States, China, the Soviet Union, and the United Kingdom—was established to oversee Japan’s occupation.
+MacArthur and his staff felt the need to move quickly, as the members of the Far Eastern Commission were beginning to assert their interests in shaping postwar Japan.

 General MacArthur created three principles to guide the drafting of the new constitution and set the Supreme Commander of the Allied Powers staff (SCAP) to work.
 MacArthur wanted to make the emperor accountable to the Japanese people, eliminate Japan's ability to wage war, and create a parliamentary system akin to the British system, abolishing the inherited power of Japan's aristocracy.